Milonee13/Milonee13/README.md

 ---
 ## 📂 Featured Projects

+- 🔹 **SM Paints – Process Improvement Simulation**
+  Built a discrete-event simulation model in Arena to analyze production bottlenecks and test process improvements.
+Recommended adding a dedicated quart filling line, which improved throughput and supported the company’s 98% on-time delivery goal.

 - 🔹 **Raw Material Optimization**
   Designed a linear programming model in Python to minimize raw material costs under supply, demand, and capacity constraints.
 Demonstrated how optimization can reduce procurement spend and improve sourcing efficiency.